 Our Credit Facilities consist of the Revolving Facilities and the Term Loan.
-The Revolving Facilities consist of: (i) a US\$35 million operating loan and a US\$340 million syndicated loan for Baytex and (ii) a US \$200 million syndicated loan for Baytex USA.
-The Revolving Facilities are secured and have an extendible four-year term that, unless extended by the lenders, will mature on June 4, 2020.
+The Revolving Facilities total US \$575 million and consist of: (i) a US\$50 million operating loan and a US\$325 million syndicated revolving loan for Baytex and (ii) a US\$200 million syndicated revolving loan for Baytex USA.
+The Revolving Facilities are secured and have an extendible four-year term that, unless extended by the lenders, will mature on April 2, 2024.
 The Term Loan is a \$300 million syndicated loan for Baytex Energy Limited Partnership.
-The Term Loan does not revolve, is with the same syndicate of lenders as the Revolving Facilities and also matures on June 4, 2020.
+The Term Loan is with the same syndicate of lenders as the Revolving Facilities and also matures on April 2, 2024

-For additional details regarding the covenants in our Credit Facilities and our compliance therewith, see our MD&A for the year ended December 31, 2018.
+For additional details regarding the covenants in our Credit Facilities and our compliance therewith, see our MD&A for the year ended December 31, 2019.
 Also see "Material Contracts".